Hyperfresh/Hyperfresh/README.md

 # ![Banner](src/banner.png)
-**Hi!
-I'm Paul Asencion, although my online nickname is "Hy".
+**G'day!
+I'm Hyla A\*, commonly known by my online nickname "Hy".
 I'm a Filipino-Australian, aromantic asexual, non-binary [Octoling](https://splatoonwiki.org/wiki/Octoling_(playable)) on the Autism Spectrum!**

-*While you can see my real identity here, I'd prefer you call me by my online nickname "Hy".
+*\*I've been known as "Paul Asencion" in other places of the internet.
+While you can see my real/previous identity here, I'd prefer you call me by my new name "Hyla" or online nickname "Hy".
 Thanks in advance, veemo!*

 ## More about me
 - **Title, pronouns**: Mx., they/them [*[How to address me]*](how-to-address.md)